team113sanger/Acral_Melanoma_PDX_models_LatAm_WES/documentation/Alignment_and_Filtering_of_mouse_reads_wXenofilteR.md

 ## Filtering of mouse reads with Xenofilter

-This process was used to remove mouse reads from the Human BAM files with the whole exome sequencing data generated for the OMM2.5 xenografts.
+This process was used to remove mouse reads from the Human BAM files with the whole exome sequencing data generated for the PDX samples.

 ### Required Environment variables and software

 The following environment variables are required to be set before running the scripts:
 - **PROJECTDIR**: The path to the project directory where this repo got cloned into
-- **STUDY**: The study ID,  7688 for this analysis
+- **STUDY**: The study ID,  6633 for this analysis
-- **PROJECTID**: The project ID, 3365s for this analysis
+- **PROJECTID**: The project ID, 2729s for this analysis

 The following software is required to be installed and visible in the path before running the scripts:
 - **R**: R `4.2.2`